MaestroGraph/sparse-hyper/README.md

 # Sparse-hyper

-Proof-of-concept experiment for sparse, adaptive hypergraphs.
+Proof-of-concept experiment for sparse, adaptive hypernetworks.

+See